kibook/s1kd-tools/tools/s1kd-uom/README.md

 -   euro - comma for decimal separator, full-stop for grouping

 -   imperial - full-stop for decimal separator, comma for grouping

+-S, --set &lt;path&gt;
+Apply a set of conversions defined in an XML file.

+-s, --preset &lt;name&gt;
+Apply a set of predefined conversions.
+The available presets are:

+-   SI - convert imperial/US customary units to SI units.

+-   imperial - convert SI units to British imperial units.

+-   US - convert SI units to US customary units.

 -t, --to &lt;uom&gt;
 Unit of measure to convert to.